Lead Generation: It’s all about building relationships

 The first thing I would say is we have seen that across the board, marketing channels, in general, are having lower and lower response rates.

 We did a study of B2B buyers and what we found is that when we looked at those who influenced the buying decision versus those who are the decision-makers, the influencers felt in the area of 70% of the time, they were the ones who discovered the vendor they ultimately bought from.

-Brian: Yes, yeah and Steve, that’s the biggest thing that I have also seen, it’s just there is more and more companies beginning to embrace and that would be the second thing I have seen, testing and optimization is moving from a theory and a concept a few companies employ and in fact bringing science to marketing.
+Brian: Yes, yeah and Steve, that’s the biggest thing that I have also seen, it’s just there are more and more companies beginning to embrace, and that would be the second thing I have seen, testing and optimization is moving from a theory and a concept a few companies employ and in fact bringing science to marketing.

-That we’ve seen a huge shift in more marketers embracing, seeing optimization in titles, I am seeing testing being done and testing platforms used.
+That we’ve seen a massive shift in more marketers embracing, seeing optimization in titles, I am seeing testing being done and testing platforms used.

 Steve: Brian, thanks for joining me here today.